Table of Contents

 Simply stated, you no longer have death benefit coverage when the policy expires.
 You’ll receive a notice from the relevant carrier that your policy is no longer in force, and then you’ll simply stop paying the premiums on the policy.
 In addition, any corresponding coverage benefits, such as rider coverage, will also expire at the end of the term.

-Any time you buy a term life insurance policy, you risk losing the money you paid in premiums.
 To avoid this outcome, policyholders will sometimes purchase a return-of-premium policy.

 With this type of life insurance policy, you get your premiums back if you live beyond your term life insurance expiration date.
 You pay a higher price for this option, as the premiums for return-of-premium policies are typically higher than regular term life insurance premiums.
 For most people, this type of policy is cost-prohibitive.
 You can read more about this below.